hzhu75-ford/PokemonApp/README.md

-# Pokemon

-Android Pokemon Take-Home Project
+# Android Pokemon Take-Home Project

 Write a simple Android app using whichever libraries you wish to include to speed up your development.
 This project will be presented to team members for discussion where you will get a chance to show off your project and explain your design process.